lrrrrg0pi8/aloha/README.md

 # aloha tools
-aloha tools

-This is the start of some tools I have created for the Legacy program, Aloha.
+Some tools for the POS program, Aloha.